How to Read an IPL Scoreboard: Understanding Cricket Stats

 What is “Eco”?

-"Eco" stands for Economy Rate, which is the average number of runs conceded by a bowler per over (6 balls).
-The lower the economy rate, the better the bowler’s performance, as it indicates they are effectively limiting the opposition's scoring.
+“Eco” stands for Economy Rate.
+It is calculated as the average number of runs a bowler concedes per over.
+A lower economy rate indicates a highly effective performance in limiting the opponent’s scoring.

 What is an “M” on a cricket scorecard?